-To correctly define the BUFR bulletins, the user has to define the Originating Centre of the Information through configurable parameter BUFR_CENTRE_OR (with a default value of 214, which is valid only for NWC SAF Headquarters in Madrid; numeric codes for other locations are available at the "WMO Common Code Table C-1" [RD.19]).
+To correctly define the BUFR bulletins, the user has to define the Originating Centre of the Information through configurable parameter BUFR\CENTRE\OR (with a default value of 214, which is valid only for NWC SAF Headquarters in Madrid; numeric codes for other locations are available at the "WMO Common Code Table C-1" [RD.19]).

-An additional "BUFR local sequence table" (identified as D0000021400000031096.TXT file in \$SAFNWC/import/Aux_data/HRW directory) is also requested for the generation of the BUFR files, but due to the fact that no specific sequences have been identified for the processing, this additional file is provided as an empty file.
+An additional "BUFR local sequence table" (identified as D0000021400000031096.TXT file in \$SAFNWC/import/Aux\data/HRW directory) is also requested for the generation of the BUFR files, but due to the fact that no specific sequences have been identified for the processing, this additional file is provided as an empty file.

-Formally, several different BUFR messages with AMVs calculated for an only satellite channel, in each case with an only Subset of up to 1000 AMVs, are included in this AMV BUFR output file.
+Formally, several different BUFR messages with AMVs calculated for an only satellite channel, in each case with different Subsets of up to 1000 AMVs, are included in this AMV BUFR output file.